 Hèlas, I did not.

 Pausing to compose himself, he smiled, baring a set of crocodilian teeth.
 “Try this.
-Imagine I’m putting my hands around your throat and forcing you to produce…” To distract him, I fire a question about some obscure point of grammar, making my r’s and t’s especially violent and explosive.
+Imagine I’m putting my hands around your throat and forcing you to produce…” To distract him, I fired a question about some obscure point of grammar, making my r’s and t’s especially violent and explosive.
 Like a dog swerving after a rabbit, he changed course, exclaiming, “Ah!
 That depends on Monsieur le Verbe,” and lectured me contentedly on that point for the rest of the hour.

 On the way home, I stopped at a café and ordered a pot of tea in “proper” French, but my bizarre rictus only spooked the waiter, an old hippie with whom I’d previously enjoyed perfect communication.
 The incident put me in mind of a scene from a Gallant story “The Captive Niece” (1969), which takes place in a dingy Paris hotel room and has only two characters: an unnamed British newspaperman who, having walked out on his wife and children, is plagued with guilt, also lumbago; and Gitta, the self-absorbed and insecure ingénue who has been his lover since she was 17.
 When the girl returns to their lair in a state of high excitement after an audition with an influential French theater director, the man realizes she is about to make her next career move.